 The love and interest of American culture contined and there were always jukeboxes and music and even a Mini Jukebox made from a real car which ran the first video jukebox in the town.

-They continued for almost 30 years and then in 2013, together with my husband, we reopened as a Vintage and Retro Coffee Bar; embracing our family heritage from the past and taking it forward into the future.
+They continued for almost 30 years and then in 2013, together with my husband, we reopened as a Vintage and Retro Diner & Bar; embracing our family heritage from the past and taking it forward into the future.

 A video of our history was made a few years ago as part of an art project and shown at The Wilson.